peppelinux/IAM-Diagrams/diagrams/SPID-AA.md

 ````
 sequenceDiagram
-    User-->AS: Sends Authn Response created by IdP
+    User->>AS: Sends Authn Response created by IdP
     AS-->>User: 6a.
 Show user consent page
     User->>AS: 6b.
 Give consent
     AS->>AS: 6c.
 Processes and validate<br> the Request